 This unmistakably-Cybis sticker has managed to remain on the felted underside of a 1950s piece.
 The inclusion of the copyright symbol is surprising because the studio didn’t begin actually filing for copyright registrations on any of their designs until the early 1960s!
 (It’s also surprising because almost all of the 1950s pieces – including this one – were cast from molds Cybis bought from other companies who were the true copyright holders of those designs.)
 The two uppercase letters following the Cybis name are not quite decipherable: is it DK ?
 DV ??
 DR ???
 And what would any of those letter pairs stand for, anyway?

 If it was indeed standard practice to affix one of these stickers to every retail item during that time period, perhaps the glue on the back wasn’t strong enough to adhere for very long.
 Or perhaps these were only used for a short while and then phased out.
-In either event, the rare surviving Cybis sticker is a surefire indication of a late 40s/early 50s piece…. something that, sadly, can no longer be said for every instance of their 1950s name stamp, as will be shown below!
+In either event, the rare surviving Cybis sticker is a surefire indication of a mid/late 40s or possibly very early 50s piece…. something that, sadly, can no longer be said for every instance of their 1950s name stamp, as will be shown below!

 1950s Paint Stamps on 1980s Items